-Join us for a rare look at graphic art created from original print blocks produced by the International Workers of the World (IWW).
+Join us for a rare look at graphic art created from original print blocks produced by the Industrial Workers of the World (IWW).

 The Industrial Workers of the World was founded in Chicago in 1905.
 Its members, also known as Wobblies, considered themselves revolutionary industrial unionists, fighting against employers and the state, as well conservative mainstream trade unionism.